 Context

-Le Parlementaire is the National Assembly’s restaurant, designed by the architects Marché and Tanguay and built between 1916-17 inside the courtyard of the Parliament Building.
-It occupies the upper floor of a building that was nicknamed the “power building” at the time (because it also housed the heating and electrical systems of the Parliament) and was called the “Café du Parlement” when it opened.
+Le Parlementaire is the National Assembly’s restaurant – designed by architects Marché and Tanguay, and built between 1916-17 inside the Parliament Building’s courtyard.
+It occupies the upper floor of a building which was then nicknamed the “power building” (it also housed the heating and electrical systems of the Parliament) and was called the “Café du Parlement” when it opened.
 An unassuming building on the outside, the beaux-arts architecture is fully developed inside the restaurant’s dining room.
-A walkway connects the restaurant to the earlier (1877-1886) Parliament Building, designed in the same style.
-Since its opening, the restaurant has been renovated several times, the last renovation dating from the 1980s.
+A walkway connects the restaurant to the Parliament Building (1877-1886), designed in the same style.
+The restaurant has been renovated numerous times since its opening, with the last renovation dating back to the 1980s.

-The major challenge of the project is to modernize and meet the new requirements of the program in a heritage context: to create a friendly place while preserving the monumentality of the space; to ensure a dynamic sound space by providing acoustic comfort; to integrate the programmatic, technical and technological requirements in a space where the majority of the surfaces are of heritage nature.
+The project’s major challenge is to modernize the space and meet the new programmatic requirements, within a heritage context: to create a friendly place while preserving the monumentality of the space; to ensure a dynamic sound space by providing acoustic comfort; to integrate programmatic, technical, and technological requirements in a space where the majority of the surfaces are heritage in nature.

 Concept

-To ensure a harmonious integration, the project proposes to consolidate the interventions in a contemporary base that integrates all the required additions and modifications: service furniture, new benches, planters, heating, electrical and multimedia services.
-The space above the base, from the columns to the top of the ceiling vault, is restored and enhanced.
-A dialogue takes place between the base and the heritage space.
+To guarantee a harmonious integration, the project proposes the consolidation of interventions in a contemporary base which incorporates all the required additions and modifications: service furniture, new benches, planters, heating, electrical and multimedia services.
+The area above the base, from the columns to the top of the ceiling vault, is restored and enhanced.
+A dialogue takes place between the base and the heritage area.

 – to highlight the original beaux-arts architecture of the site